Humanities Building 1146

-Paul Firbas is associate professor in the Dept of Hispanic Languages and Literature at Stony Brook University and former director of the Latin American and Caribbean Center ( LACC).
+Paul Firbas is associate professor in the Dept of Hispanic Languages and Literature at Stony Brook University, affiliated with the Department of History, and former director of the Latin American and Caribbean Center (LACC).
 He specializes in Spanish-American texts of the colonial period.
 Before coming to Stony Brook in 2007, he was assistant professor at Princeton University (2001-2007) and visiting professor at Columbia University (spring 2007).

 He has also co-edited with Pedro Meira Monteiro a book on documentary film maker Andres Di Tella: Cine documental y Archivo personal .
-Conversación en Princeton (Buenos Aires: Siglo XXI, 2006); and with Arcadio Díaz Quiñones, a book of conversations with Ricardo Piglia, La forma inicial (Talca, Chile: Univ Talca, 2015; reprinted in Bs.
-As: Eterna cadencia, 2015 and Mexico: Sexto Piso, 2015).
+Conversación en Princeton (Buenos Aires: Siglo XXI, 2006); and with Arcadio Díaz Quiñones, a book of conversations with Ricardo Piglia, La forma inicial (Talca, Chile: Univ Talca, 2015; varios reprints and Portuguese translation).

 - SPN 652 Utopian texts in the Andes